galperins4/tbw/README.md

 Alternatively I have also included an apps.json file if you want to run tbw via PM2 (need to install PM2 first and then pm2 start apps.json)

 Important! - pay_addresses and keep keys should match in config.json.
 DO NOT delete the reserve key as it is required.
-All other's can be deleted or more added
+All other's can be deleted or more added.
+In addition, payment is triggered to start based on when total blocks forged / interval is an integer (with no remainder).

 As the script leverages @FaustBrians ARK python client as well as database retreival and storage classes, python 3.6+ is required.
 In addition it is  now required to run this alongside an ark/kapu relay node given the DB interaction and little reliance on the API.